 On May 17, 2013, a former employee filed a putative class and representative action, Garcia v.
 Genesco, Inc., in the Superior Court of California for the County of Ventura, alleging various claims under the California Labor Code, including failure to provide meal and rest periods, failure to timely pay wages, failure to provide accurate itemized wage statements, and unfair competition and violation of the Private Attorneys' General Act of 2004, and seeking unspecified damages and penalties.
 On August 30, 2013, the Company removed the action to the United States District Court for the Central District of California.
 The Company has reached an agreement to settle the matter.
-The court preliminarily approved the proposed settlement on December 9, 2014.
-The Company does not expect the matter or its settlement as proposed to have a material effect on its financial condition or results of operations.
+The court granted final approval of the settlement on May 8, 2015 and dismissed the case.